aegrey/AngularJS-Chat/README.md

-# Real-Time Javascript Chat - in AngularJS and NodeJS
+# Real-Time Javascript Chat

-#### Description
-Real-time javascript chat application built in AngularJS and NodeJS.
+Built in AngularJS and Node.js

+## Description
 Allows for multiple chats, user nicknames.
 Will add full description once this is converted into a module and a better back-end is completed.

 If you're interested in using this now or contributing, contact me.

-**NOTE** Server built in socket.io, going to update to PubNub and commit node.js server code for immediate install/workable app.
+Server built in socket.io, going to update to PubNub and commit node.js server code for immediate install/workable app.

 ---

-### Pre-Release To Do
-   -  Update directives to components
-   -  Add responsiveness for desktop (built mobile-first)
-   -  Put session storage for persistent chat data into a service
-   -  Include user enter/exit notifications in the UI
-   -  Comments/JSDoc & Usage Documentation
-   -  Make into a AngularJS module

----

-### Installation
+## Installation
 You'll need npm, bower, and gulp in order to install and run this application.
 If you don't have node.js installed, download the install at: https://nodejs.org/en/download/